mfrandev/NASDAQ-Order-Book/README.md

 | `FIRST_CONSUMER_CORE` | 4 | First P-core to pin consumers to |
 | `BUSY_WAIT_CYCLES` | 75 | Spin iterations before yielding |
 | `YIELD_CYCLES` | 5 | Yield iterations before sleeping |

-## Known Limitations

-- Input file path is hardcoded and must be changed at the source level.
-- Thread core pinning is tuned for a specific Intel machine; adjust `FIRST_CONSUMER_CORE` for your hardware.
-- No interactive query interface; metric intervals are fixed at startup via CLI flags.
-- No automated test suite.

 ## Dependencies